 Driving while intoxicated is illegal in Missouri.
 This includes driving while impaired by alcohol or other substances such as marijuana or opioids.
 Drunk/impaired drivers are typically habitual offenders, so this is where our investigation starts.
 We will work to uncover things like whether this was a driver’s first offense, who provided the driver with the alcohol (to investigate third party or dram-shop liability), and what the driver’s activities were in the weeks and months preceding the accident.

-Every day, almost 30 people die in drunk-driving crashes—that’s one every 50 minutes.
-A person is injured in a drunk driving crash every 2 minutes.
+Every day, almost 30 people die in drunk-driving crashes—that’s one every 50 minutes—and a person is injured in a drunk driving crash every 2 minutes.
 These deaths cause devastation among families.
 It deprives children of their parents.
 It deprives parents of their children.
 We work tirelessly so that your loved one, whether injured or killed, is not simply another statistic.

 Unfortunately, some drivers get behind the wheel of a vehicle when they are drowsy, tired, or extremely fatigued.
 This usually happens when a driver has not slept enough, but can also happen because of untreated sleep disorders, medications, alcohol, or lengthy shift work.